 Russian theater pioneer Konstantin Stanislavsky, and many of the major schools of acting that branched from his ideas, would not agree with Spolin’s improvisational approach to drama.
 Lee Strasberg’s methods, for example, draw from personal experience and memory for the character construction process, rather than spur-of-the-moment impulses.

 More similar to Spolin’s games, Michael Chekhov’s acting techniques ground performers in their bodies and present circumstances, drawing from subconscious inspiration to deliver truthfulness onstage.
 Sanford Meisner’s instinct-based innovations mirror Spolin’s in their focus on naturalistic tasks rather than premeditated character construction.
-Additionally, movement-based techniques like the Alexander Technique and Viewpoints overlap with Spolin’s highly physical, ensemble-oriented games.
+Additionally, movement-based techniques such as the Alexander Technique and Viewpoints overlap with Spolin’s highly physical, ensemble-oriented games.

 If you’re looking on the internet, Spolin Games Online and Chicago’s WTTW offer free videos illustrating many Theater Games.
 YouTube can also be an invaluable resource for students.